Your Guide to Planning, Planting, and Growing Liatris

 Liatris can be an eye-catching addition to flower gardens.
 Their stately, wand-like flowers bloom in mid to late summer.
 Flower color is typically amethyst-purple, though there are also cultivars with pink or white flowers.
 Liatris are good cut flowers, and look wonderful in a vase with dahlias, zinnias and other summer blooms.

-Because they are native plants, liatris are vigorous enough to hold its own when planted in a meadow or other natural area.
+Because they are native plants, liatris are vigorous enough to hold their own when planted in a meadow or other natural area.
 The flowers attract a wide range of butterfly species, and this makes liatris a must for butterfly gardens.
 You'll find it's a good companion for ornamental grasses, and looks especially attractive planted in large sweeps or drifts.

 How to Plant Liatris